SauravMishraaa/Consumer-Data/README.md

 # E-Commerce Consumer Data Analysis
-## Used Pyspark library for the data analysis and for prediction used linear regression
+## Used Pyspark library for the data analysis and for prediction used linear regression.